ElucidataInc/polly-docs/docs/OmixAtlas/Polly Python.md

 component_1 = {"data_type":<datatype string>, "component_id":<integer value of the component id>}
 // example: {"data_type":["Transcriptomics"], "component_id":78}</code></pre>

+Constraints on components: Components will be a dictionary that will have two mandatory key-value pairs that are data_type and component_id.

 #### 4.2.3 Querying the data and the metadata
 To access, filter, and search through the metadata schema, the function mentioned below can be used: